-We acknowledge that there are many ways to develop and run a successful and equitable community engagement strategy.
+While we recommend completing each step in this workbook to the best of your ability to develop your plan, we acknowledge that there are many ways to develop and run a successful and equitable community engagement strategy.
 Developing a strategy that allows impacted community members, especially those who have been historically excluded from decision making, to have a say in the early stages of your project development is key to successful community engagement.